mmlacak/crochess/docs/source/libcc/ccparsedsideeffect.rst

         Corresponds to ``$$$``.

-    :c:`enum` is tagged with the same :c:expr:`CcParsedSideEffectEnum` name.
+    :c:`enum` is tagged with the same :c:enum:`CcParsedSideEffectEnum` name.

 .. c:macro:: CC_PARSED_SIDE_EFFECT_ENUM_IS_CASTLING(see)

     Macro to check if given side-effect enum is castling.

-    :param see: A side-effect enumeration, i.e. one of :c:expr:`CcParsedSideEffectEnum` values.
+    :param see: A side-effect enumeration, i.e. one of :c:enum:`CcParsedSideEffectEnum` values.
-    :returns: :c:`true` if castling, :c:`false` otherwise.
+    :returns: :c:data:`true` if castling, :c:data:`false` otherwise.

 .. c:macro:: CC_MAX_LEN_PARSED_SIDE_EFFECT_SYMBOL

-    Maximum length of a side-effect symbol; equals to :c:`3`.
+    Maximum length of a side-effect symbol; equals to ``3``.

 .. _lbl-libcc-ccparsedsideeffect-functions: